MolSSI-Education/oop_and_design_patterns/_episodes/08-Visitor.md

 ## Problem

-This example will build off of the composite [design pattern example] (https://molssi-education.github.io/oop_and_design_patterns/07-Composite/index.html).
+This example will build off of the composite [design pattern example](https://molssi-education.github.io/oop_and_design_patterns/07-Composite/index.html).

 Imagine you would like to add a solid body rotation Monte Carlo move to your program.
 As you start modifying your code, you'll realize that you need to modify your Component